rtvd/harmonia/README.md

 ***Harmonia's approach***:

 Where a colour is needed to show an error requiring an immediate attention, the brightest possible red is used.
-It is the only case where the colour is not supposed to be in line with others in lightness and colourfulness, it is OK for it to be outside of colour groups.
+In Harmonia for Documents there is a special red colour for this purpose, which is deliberately chosen in a way which is breaking the harmony of other colours.

-Where an error exist but does not require an immediate attention, a red colour from a colour groups is to be used.
+Where an error exist but does not require an immediate attention, a red colour from a standard colour group is to be used.

 Red is never used to show anything other than an error.